SoftBank to buy UK chip designer ARM in $32 billion cash deal

 SoftBank shares were not traded on Monday, a market holiday in Tokyo.

-(Additional reporting by Makiko Yamazaki in Tokyo and Paul Sandle, Costas Pitas, Anirban Nag, and Jemima Kelly in London)
+(Additional reporting by Makiko Yamazaki in Tokyo and Paul Sandle, Costas Pitas, Anirban Nag, and Jemima Kelly in London; Writing by Clara Ferreira-Marques and Kate Holton; Editing by Guy Faulconbridge, Will Waterman and David Stamp)